MLopezJ/asset-tracker-cloud-coiote-azure-converter-js/README.md

 - Custom objects.

 The [LwM2M Types lib](https://github.com/NordicSemiconductor/lwm2m-types-js) is
-used to determinated if the object is LwM2M type.
+used to determinate if the object is LwM2M type.

 ```ts
 const input = {